-A Global insurance corporation, Cigna — also known as Life Insurance Company of North America (LINA) — offers long term group disability insurance through the workplace.
-These policies are governed by the Employee Retirement Income Security Act (ERISA).
-Under ERISA regulations, the first step to fight the denial is to file an administrative appeal with Cigna.
-You must exhaust all administrative appeals procedures before you can file a lawsuit.
+Cigna — also known as Life Insurance Company of North America (LINA) — offers long term group disability insurance through the workplace.
+These insurance policies are regulated by the Employee Retirement Income Security Act (ERISA).
+Under ERISA rules, a policyholder who has been denied benefits must file an administrative appeal with Cigna in order to win their benefits.

 Five Tips for Winning a Cigna Disability Appeal